 How Does Color of Nursery Effect Your Baby's Development

 When it comes to decorating your little one’s space, many parents focus on practicality and trends.
-However, much like adults, babies are also affected by the colors surrounding them.
-The psychology of color is a fascinating field that explores how different hues can influence emotions and behaviors.
-This article will delve into how color can affect your baby's mood, refreshing the nursery environment and, ultimately, making their space a happier place.
+However, much like adults, babies are also affected by the colors around them.
+The psychology of color is a fascinating field that explores how different hues influence emotions and behaviors.

 The Basics of Color Psychology